The Orchestra (band): 2010s

+2020s

-Louis Clark died in February 2021, leaving Mik Kaminski the sole remaining member of the Orchestra to have been a member or affiliate of the original ELO (as Clark was technically never a full member of the original band, Kaminski had already been the sole ELO bandmember within the Orchestra's lineup since 2009).
+Louis Clark died in February 2021, having made his final appearance with The Orchestra in March 2020.
+Upon Clark's passing, Mik Kaminski became the sole remaining member of The Orchestra to have been a member or affiliate of the original ELO (as Clark was technically never a full member of the original band, Kaminski had already been the sole ELO bandmember within The Orchestra's lineup since 2009).
 Louis Clark Jr. subsequently assumed his late father's roles in the band full-time.

-In December 2024, Parthenon Huxley released his first book memoir, titled "Electric Light Odyssey: My Zigzag Life and the Iconic Band that Changed Everything", which narrates his life, his recruitment into ELO Part II, the transition from "ELO Part II" to "the Orchestra", and dozens of stories from his tenure in both groups.
+In December 2024, Parthenon Huxley released his memoir, titled "Electric Light Odyssey: My Zigzag Life and the Iconic Band that Changed Everything", which narrates his life, his recruitment into ELO Part II, the transition from "ELO Part II" to "The Orchestra", and dozens of stories from his tenure in both groups.

-In August 2025, the Orchestra embarked on "Blue Skies Forever", a two-month tour of the U.S.A.
+In August 2025, The Orchestra embarked on "Blue Skies Forever", a two-month tour of the U.S.A.
 The tour featured guitarist and vocalist August Zadra (a member of Dennis DeYoung's current band) as a substitute for Parthenon Huxley, and violinist Susan Aquila as a substitute for Mik Kaminski.
-This marked the Orchestra's first extended run of performances to not feature any former members or affiliates of ELO.
+This marked The Orchestra's first extended run of performances to not feature any former members or affiliates of ELO.

+After being a part of ELO Part II and The Orchestra for over three decades, Mik Kaminski decided to retire from the band in January 2026, with Susan Aquila claiming her position as official violinist for the band.
+At the same time, The Orchestra recruited singer-songwriter David Scott-Morgan, who performed live with the original ELO from 1981 to 1986 and provided input into the band's 1983 album Secret Messages, as a guitarist and lead vocalist.
+Several weeks after Kaminski's retirement, Parthenon Huxley passed away in his sleep following several months of illness, rendering Eric Troyer the sole remaining bandmember to have also been a member of ELO Part II.
+With Morgan and Aquila, The Orchestra commenced the second leg of the "Blues Skies Forever" tour in March 2026.